Editor’s note: This blog post was last updated on by

 Besides having good waste management systems, it is crucial to use resources wisely.
 Waste reduction is one essential way most cruise lines can be more sustainable.
 Cruise lines, like Carnival Cruise Line, are trying to replace single-use plastics in staterooms, the kitchen, restaurants, and other venues wherever possible with environmentally friendly alternatives.
 Instead of plastic water bottles, passengers can opt for reusable bottles.
 Oceania Cruises, for instance, has recently pledged to eliminate all single-use plastics and are partnering up with Vero Water, a company that produces eco-friendly bottled water.
 Plastic straws and to-go cups are also being replaced by metal utensils and paper cups.
 Small plastic bottles of shampoo or soap are being replaced with dispensers.
 The food purchased for the crew and passengers can be obtained from distributors fulfilling stricter packaging requirements.

 Recycling is another way to minimise waste.
 Cooking oil conversion systems and water recycling systems are innovative ways to reduce resource consumption.
 Many mainstream and luxurious cruise lines recycle plastic, aluminium, glass, and paper and encourage their crew to help by promoting competitions and running programmes for crew members.
-It has been estimated that cruise ships recycle around 60% more waste per passenger per day than people do ashore.
+CLIA, the Cruise Lines International Association, has estimated that “cruise ship waste management professionals recycle 60% more waste per person than the average person recycles on shore each day”.
 Passengers can help by separating their trash, using recycling bins, reusing towels, and choosing plastic-free options on board and off.

 Reducing food waste and cleaning wastewater